wassname/cookiecutter-data-science/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
+├── nbs          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── requirements   <- The requirements directory for reproducing the analysis environment │
+├── pypoetry.toml   <- The requirements directory for reproducing the analysis environment │
 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module